 Releasing -

-Rage lingers within
+Rage lingers within as

 someone is being unnecessarily wounded.